Spring Networking: Building Your Career Early

 Checklist for preparing for spring career fairs.

-Do your homework.
-Look at the list of companies attending and pick your top five.
+Research the companies attending and select your top five.
 This allows you to ask specific, informed questions rather than "So, what do you guys do?"
-Prepare a 30-second "elevator pitch"—who you are, what you’re studying, and what you’re curious about.
-The goal isn't just to meet a recruiter; it’s to get their contact info so you can follow up and turn that handshake into a real connection.
+Prepare a 30-second introduction covering who you are, what you’re studying, and what you’re curious about.
+The goal is to get a recruiter's contact info so you can follow up and build a professional relationship.

 Nurturing Your Network for Long-Term Success

-Networking isn't a "one and done" task you check off a list.
-It’s a habit.
-Research from CU Boulder Career Services shows that building these bridges early opens doors to the "hidden job market"—those roles that get filled before they’re even posted online.
+Networking is a habit, not a single task to complete.
+Research from CU Boulder Career Services shows that starting early provides access to the hidden job market: roles filled before they are even posted online.

 Comparison between transactional and relational networking.

-To keep your professional connections for undergraduates alive, you don't need to reach out every week.
-Just stay on their radar.
-Send a quick update when you finish a project they gave you advice on, or share a news story you think they’d like.
-Starting these relationships now makes the campus to corporate transition feel like a natural next step rather than a scary leap.
-By the time you walk across that stage at graduation, you won't just be a student looking for work—you'll be a professional with a community already in your corner.
+To keep your professional connections for undergraduates active, you do not need to reach out every week.
+Simply stay in touch.
+Send a brief update when you finish a project they advised you on, or share a news story you think they would like.
+Starting these relationships now makes the campus to corporate transition feel like a logical progression rather than a sudden shift.
+By the time you walk across that stage at graduation, you will not just be a student looking for work; you will be a professional with a community already supporting you.